fredrik-j-lindberg/discord-social-bot/README.md

   - Look into linting improvements
     - unnecessary conditionals?
 - Make /pii ephemeral (so only you can see your input and failures)
+- Use autocomplete handling in /userdata (similar to /whois) to make the options guild-specific